zmid26/461_Project/README.md

 "./run build" will run the command "cargo build"

-    -this command builds "main.rs" as well as "calculate_ramp_up.rs" at the same time -these two executables will be located in the 'target/debug' directory -this command also installs dependencies that are needed for the rust code. these are specified 'Cargo.toml' file
+    -this command builds "main.rs" as well as "calculate_ramp_up.rs" at the same time -this command also installs dependencies that are needed for the rust code. these are specified 'Cargo.toml' file

 "./run URL_FILE" will run the command "./target/debug/main URL_FILE"

-    -this command runs the executable from the "main.rs" rust file -will print formatted output that inlcudes all metrics except for license -scores are not rounded yet
+    -this command runs the executable from the "main.rs" rust file -will print formatted output that inlcudes all metrics except for BusFactor which we omitted

 "./run test" will run the test suite